Fractional social choice

-Fractional social choice is a branch of social choice theory in which the collective decision is not a single alternative, but rather a weighted sum of two or more alternatives.
-For example, if society has to choose between three candidates: A B or C, then in standard social choice, exactly one of these candidates is chosen, while in fractional social choice, it is possible to choose (for example) "2/3 of A and 1/3 of B".
+Fractional, stochastic, or weighted social choice is a branch of social choice theory in which the collective decision is not a single alternative, but rather a weighted sum of two or more alternatives.
+For example, if society has to choose between three candidates (A, B, or C), then in standard social choice exactly one of these candidates is chosen.
+By contrast, in fractional social choice it is possible to choose any linear combination of these, e.g. "2/3 of A and 1/3 of B".

 A common interpretation of the weighted sum is as a lottery, in which candidate A is chosen with probability 2/3 and candidate B is chosen with probability 1/3.
-Due to this interpretation, fractional social choice is also called random social choice, probabilistic social choice, or stochastic social choice.
-But it can also be interpreted as a recipe for sharing, for example:
+The rule can also be interpreted as a recipe for sharing, for example: